Home Testing Kits

 Q. What does it mean if my child has a positive result?

-You should order a confirmatory PCR test if you are testing at home (confirmatory PCR tests are not needed if the test was conducted at the Asymptomatic Test Site at school.
+- You should order a confirmatory PCR test if you are testing at home and have had a positive result: Order a PCR Test here

 Q. PCR and LFD testing during Ramadan